Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ### Test-id: REQ1.1

-The weberver holds up to the workload under the JMeter stresstest, and the average latency was reported to 18 millseconds with a deviation of up to 20 milliseconds at the most.
+The web server holds up to the workload under the JMeter stress test, and the average latency was reported to 18 milliseconds with a deviation of up to 20 milliseconds at the most.

 ### Test result: Passed.